Shamma Jain

-Shamma Jain (born 1959) is an Indian senior diplomat who served as the Indian ambassador to Greece from June 2017 up to October 2019.
-She has also served as the ambassador of India to Panama, Costa Rica, Nicaragua, Ivory Coast, Liberia, Sierra Leone and Guinea from 2008 to 2011.
-Aside from serving as an ambassador, Jain has worked in other diplomatic positions, including as the Deputy Chief of Mission in Rome, political counsellor in the United States, and at the permanent delegation of India to UNESCO in Paris.
+Shamma Jain (born 1959) is a senior Indian diplomat who served as the Indian Ambassador to Greece from June 2017 up to October 2019.
+She has also served as the Ambassador of India to Panama, Costa Rica, Nicaragua, Ivory Coast, Liberia, Sierra Leone and Guinea from 2008 to 2011.
+Aside from serving as an ambassador, Jain has held other high-level diplomatic roles, including as the Vice Ambassador of India to Italy and San Marino, Political Counsellor in the United States, and at the Permanent Delegation of India to UNESCO in Paris.

 Early life and education

 Shamma Jain was born in Jammu, Jammu & Kashmir.
 She was awarded the Chancellor's gold medal for B.A. in political science at University of Jammu.
 She received double master's degrees in Philosophy and Politics from Jawaharlal Nehru University in New Delhi.
 She was the recipient of the prestigious UGC Fellowship.

 Career

 Jain began her diplomatic career with the Indian Foreign Service in 1983.
 Prior to being appointed as the Indian Ambassador to Panama, she headed the Counter Terrorism Division, overseeing all matters related to counter terrorism diplomacy, and the Policy Planning & Research Division at the Ministry of External Affairs in New Delhi.
 Ambassador Jain also served as the Joint Secretary of the Indian Council of World Affairs, India's oldest foreign policy think tank.

-Jain used to be the Deputy Chief of Mission at the Embassy of India in Rome, Italy.
+Jain used to be the Vice Ambassador and Deputy Chief of Mission at the Embassy of India in Rome, Italy.
 She also served as First Secretary of the Indian Delegation to UNESCO in Paris, and as Political Counselor at the Embassy of India, Washington, D.C. from 1997 to 2001, where she was responsible for bilateral political and strategic ties between the United States and India.

 From 2003 to 2005, she served as the Deputy Chief of Mission and Chargé d'Affaires in Manila, Philippines.
 Prior to this, she was the Director of SAARC with responsibility for advancing India's policy agenda in the South Asia region.
 Ambassador Jain has also held diplomatic assignments in Turkey and Argentina.

+In recognition of advancing bilateral trade between India and Panama, Ambassador Jain was presented the key to the City of David, the capital of the western province of Chiriqui, Panama on July 22, 2016.

-Jain was the 2009 Commencement speaker at the University of Liberia, where she was awarded the degree of Doctor of Letters (Honoris Causa).
+Ambassador Jain was the 2009 Commencement speaker at the University of Liberia, where she was awarded the degree of Doctor of Letters (Honoris Causa).
 She also served as the commencement speaker for the British Institute of Management and Technology's 2009 graduating class.
 She has one son, Ishan.